EOSIO/vt-blockchain-bootcamp-starter/docs/windows-subsystem-for-linux.md

 ## Download Ubuntu 18.04
 - Open *Microsoft Store*
 - Search for Ubuntu 18.04
-- Click "Install" at the top right of the page.
+- Click the blue "Get" button at the top right of the page.

 ## Configure Ubuntu 18.04 on WSL
 - Launch **Ubuntu 18.04** Windows Application